URScript gripper control

 Solution:

-• The gripper’s IP address may be wrong.
-Check its RPC address.
+• Check its RPC address.
 On some robots, the gripper is connected to a separate control box, which address will be different than localhost.